Gibbon99/apcupsd/README.md

-I use the OPNsense monit service to control the running of the apcupsd service.
-You will need to enable the APC Netserver if you would like the service to be restarted should it crash or is not running - the monit daemon polls the UPS service on port 3551 ( default ) to see if it is running or not.
+I use the OPNsense Monit service to control the running of the apcupsd service.
+The Monit service monitors the PID file of the apcupsd daemon, and restarts it should it fail.

 The monit service can be configured like this: